SelfArticulated/CPS209_Project2/README.md

-This project mimics the classic board game "Battleship," and is coded entirely in Java using Visual Studio Cod
+This project mimics the classic board game "Battleship," and is coded entirely in Java using Visual Studio Code